Skip to main content

 Micronutrient Bioavailability and the Gut

-Proper depends on a steady supply of specific vitamins and minerals.
+Proper thyroid function depends on a steady supply of specific vitamins and minerals.
 The gut microbiome plays a crucial role in the absorption and regulation of these essential micronutrients.
 An imbalanced gut environment can compromise your ability to extract these vital elements from your food, leading to deficiencies that impair thyroid hormone synthesis and metabolism.
 Your diet must contain these nutrients, and your gut must be healthy enough to absorb them.

 Several key micronutrients are at the mercy of this gut-thyroid interplay: